 I’ve lived in New York City for a year now, but it wasn’t until a few weeks ago that I experienced one of the final rites of passage on the way to full-fledged New Yorker status: I was groped on the subway.
-The train was crowded, and the man beside me saw this as a golden opportunity to press his body up close to mine and lay his hand across my butt.
+The train was crowded, and the man beside me saw this as a golden opportunity to press his body up close to mine and lay his hand across my rear end.
 He was a complete stranger who apparently believed he had the right to touch my body without my consent.

 This was my first groping, but it certainly wasn’t my first experience with street harassment.
 As a woman walking in public, I have been honked at, hooted at, barked at, meowed at, whistled at, leered at, screamed at, lunged at, and told by a multitude of male strangers that they would, in so many terms, like to “tap that.”